A Guide to Mönchsberg, Salzburg (Going There & Things to Do)

 You’ll also uncover the cultural significance of the catacombs, with both Michael Haydn and Mozart’s sister, Nannerl buried near the entrance.

-The catacombs and cemetery were even featured in the classic 1965 film, The Sound of Music.
+By the way, the catacombs and cemetery were even featured in the classic 1965 film, The Sound of Music.
 If you’re a fan of the movie, Saint Peter’s Catacombs is worth a stop while exploring Salzburg.

+Before you visit, though, please make sure to wear walking shoes with a good grip.
 The stairs to the catacombs are really old and can be slippery.
 It’s also pretty steep and doesn’t have handrails in most places.

 You may check the references at the end of this post for the visiting hours of Saint Peter’s Catacombs.